HeiningaVE/HeiningaVE.github.io/aboutme.md

 ### Research interests/ Expertise

+- Pleasure, well-being and anhedonia (decreased ability to experience pleasure)
+- Reward deficits
 - Depression
-- Anhedonia (decreased ability to experience pleasure)
-- Reward deficits

 My primary research interest is anhedonia.
 Anhedonia is the loss of pleasure or interest in things that were previously found pleasurable, and a not yet fully understood core symptom of Major Depressive Disorder (MDD).